SI3 Houxi

 Where is SI3 located?

-SI3 (Houxi) is located on the ulnar side of the hand, proximal to the metacarpophalangeal joint of the little finger, at the end of the transverse palmar crease when the fist is clenched.
+SI3 (Houxi) is located on the ulnar side of the hand, in the depression just proximal to the head of the fifth metacarpal bone.
+This point is found at the apex of the skin crease when a loose fist is made.

 What is SI3 used for?